2014 NFL Mock Draft

 1. Houston: Jadeveon Clowney, DE, South Carolina

 After a lot of updates I still like Clowney here.
 Clowney is the most talented player in the country and that’s why he’s the pick here.
 This definitely doesn’t fill the biggest need but he’s simply too good to pass on here and you can never have too many pass rushers.
 He’s an elite talent, capable of changing games on the defensive side of the ball; that’s rare.
-If Clowney doesn’t go here I like Blake Bortles instead for Houston.
+I really don’t know what else to say, Clowney needs to be the pick here.

 3. Jacksonville: Johnny Manziel, QB, Texas A&M

 I still like Manziel here for the Jaguars.
 Manziel has a factor in his game that is special.
 He’s got skill that can’t be taught.
 Sure, he’s got red flags; immaturity, off-the-field, leadership concerns; I really don’t know.
 Teams will decide that in their own war rooms.
 What I do know is Manziel is special and today’s NFL is perfect for him.
 To me, Jacksonville needs to grab him here if he’s available.
 He would bring a boost of excitement and production to a struggling offensive team.
 If the Jaguars land him here they can start fresh and try to turn their franchise around.

 A QB is tempting here but Watkins is way too good for the Browns to pass on.
 Sammy Watkins is my number 1 rated prospect in this draft.
 I think he’s a playmaker from day 1 and I believe he’s even got a chance to go number overall in this draft; he’s that talented.
 If Cleveland goes Watkins here, I would expect them to try to land another QB later on in the draft.